 The continuation of the trip up to the 3,015m summit of Mt.
 McArthur would only be mildly more difficult than the hike from Kiwetinok to Pollinger if the latter didn't come to sudden, and very sheer end.
 As seen in these photos (1, 2, and 3), the crux leading from Mt.
-Pollinger is a breathtaker; a 10m downclimb down an 80 degree slope where a fall would be a very bad thing.
+Pollinger is a breathtaker; a 10m downclimb down an 80-degree slope where a fall would be a very bad thing.

 The bypass requires you to side-hill along the junction where the steep debris slopes of Pollinger intersect with the cliffs surrounding its summit.
 The traverse is quite exposed to the climber's right, and worse, has three snow gullies to cross.
 While the run-out on each is fairly clean, a slip on any of them would send you to the hanging valley, a few hundred metres below, with great expediency.
 On this day, the first gully had receded from the cliffs and could be easily circumnavigated, but the other two were clearly going to require crampons and an ice axe to negotiate safely.
-As my crampons were all the way back at the Kiwetinok/Pollinger col, drying in the sun, I decided to suck it up, and follow the rest of the group down the crux.
+As my crampons were back at the Kiwetinok/Pollinger col, drying in the sun, I decided to suck it up and follow the rest of the group down the crux.

 Thankfully, on this day the rock was quite solid, offered consistently good holds, and was, most importantly, completely dry.
 I wouldn't even contemplate this downclimb if the rock is wet, or as one group encountered, covered in verglas!
-Even under ideal conditions you should recognize that this portion blurs the line between scrambling and free-climbing; under anything less than ideal conditions, the crux here needs be treated as an alpine climb using the necessary gear and protection.
+Even under ideal conditions, you should recognize that this portion blurs the line between scrambling and free-climbing; under anything less than ideal conditions, the crux here needs to be treated as an alpine climb using the necessary gear and protection.

 Once you're safely past the crux via one means or another, the rest of the ascent of McArthur is a straight scree and boulder-hopping slog that takes about 40 minutes.
-Beware that the snowfield directly to the climber's right of the summit is in fact the Des Poilus Glacier, and that it's likely not a safe place to venture.
-Once you've enjoyed the views and a much deserved rest, retrace your route down the slope to the crux area on Mt.
+Beware that the snowfield directly to the climber's right of the summit is, in fact, the Des Poilus Glacier, and that it's likely not a safe place to venture.
+Once you've enjoyed the views and a much-deserved rest, retrace your route down the slope to the crux area on Mt.
 Pollinger.

-When our group returned to Pollinger there was a large raven sitting on the summit cairn, the first I had seen all trip, watching us silently as we approached the crux.
+When our group returned to Pollinger, there was a large raven sitting on the summit cairn, the first I had seen all trip, watching us silently as we approached the crux.
 I'm not normally a superstitious person, but this struck me as a little ominous.
 I was quite relieved when I made it up, and over the top, and even more so when the last of our group did the same.

-From Pollinger we hiked back to the Kiwetinok/Pollinger col, re-collected the gear we had left, and then plunge-stepped and boot-skied our way down the snowy ascent slope to Kiwetinok Lake.
+From Pollinger, we hiked back to the Kiwetinok/Pollinger col, recollected the gear we had left, and then plunge-stepped and boot-skied our way down the snowy ascent slope to Kiwetinok Lake.
 It's here where Steven and I parted ways with Andrea, Aga, Matthew and Philip, and began our ascent of Mt.
 Kerr.

 Mt.
-Kerr is apparently the most popular scramble in the valley and, thanks to this popularity, there's a well-defined and heavily cairned route most of the way to the north summit.
+Kerr is the most popular scramble in the valley and, thanks to this popularity, there's a well-defined and heavily cairned route most of the way to the north summit.
 I say most of the way because the trail seemed to disappear about 80% of the way up; however, there are so many viable routes available from that it's not surprising that people spread out and take random lines from there.
 You'll soon reach the summit cairn of the north summit, but have you really summited Mt.
 Kerr?

 The sources I've checked are split 50/50 on this point, and while Mr. Kane chose the north summit as the true summit in his book, the reality is that the south summit of Mt.
 Kerr is at least 60m higher and is the one with the register.
 The good news for completionists is that the south summit is an easy scramble from the north summit, highly scenic, and takes little more than an hour to reach on a round-trip.